 Step 3.
 Assign sources to the group by clicking Manage Shared Sources and selecting sources to associate with the group.
 Click Update once sources have been selected.

 Step 4.
-Assign users to the group by clicking Manage Users and selecting users to associate with the group.
-Click Update once users have been selected.
+Assign users to the group by clicking Manage users and roles.

 Managing relevance for groupsedit